Chapter 16 Automatic Derivatives

 16.5.2 Holding some local variables out of derivative tracking

 Sometimes one wants to omit tracking of certain variables in derivative calculations.
-Here is an example.
-Say that we write exp(-d*x)
+There are three ways to do this: naming variables in an ignore

 using a for-loop instead of a vectorized operation as above.
 It wouldn’t make sense to track derivatives for the for-loop index (i